 - A zinc roof has a natural look and an authentic look.

-Which versions of zinc roofing are possible?
+Which versions of zinc roofs are possible?

 A zinc roofing is available in several versions.
 For example, think of:

 - Standing seam system: and sliding system: these are systems in which zinc roofs are made up of zinc strips.

 - Lozenge systeem: these are roofs covered with lozenges (slates) of zinc.
 Zinc lozenge systeem generally have a square or diamond shape, but may also involve other shapes.

 What do I have to take into account with a zinc roof?

 There are two things to consider with a zinc roof:

 - A zinc roof expands and shrinks under the influence of temperature changes.
 Expansion facilities must therefore be provided when installing zinc roofs.

 - Condensation on the inside of the roof can damage a zinc roof.
 To prevent condensation from zinc roofs, NedZink’s zinc roofs are mounted on a completely damp proof system or on a ventilated system.